-It wasn’t that long ago that I was someone who was convinced I’d ever be able to achieve anything in life.
-And although I am somewhat still convinced by this, life has taken some changes - and that is thanks to the help of volunteering.
+It wasn’t that long ago that I was someone who was convinced I’d never be able to achieve anything in life, and although I am somewhat still convinced by this, life has taken some changes and that is thanks to the help of volunteering.

 When I was in college, there was someone I knew who stigmatised and discriminated against those with mental illness.
 Before that point, I was terrified, quiet and shy.
-But the attitude this person had towards mental illness made me annoyed.
-I know many people (including myself) who have mental illness.
+However, the attitude this person had towards mental ill health made me annoyed.
+I know many people (including myself) who have mental ill health.
 It’s partly due to stigma and discrimination that people are/were afraid to speak up (like myself).
 At this moment though, I stood up for myself, and it was at that moment I felt like I had to do something to try and end stigma.

-Just over 3 years ago, becoming a champion for Time to Change Wales seemed impossible, and I didn’t think I’d be good at it at all.
-But I knew I had to do this.
-I didn’t want anyone going through the same or similar situations I had been in.
+Just over 3 years ago, becoming a Time to Change Wales Champion seemed impossible and I didn’t think I’d be good at it at all, but I knew I had to do this.
+I didn’t want anyone else going through the same or similar situations I had been in.

-Since my first volunteering position (as a champion), I have been fortunate to take on other roles; including taking part in media work, the new reference panel, and the #WeCanWeWill campaign.
-My recent adventure (October 2018) was helping with administration.
-I had no experience in this before, and so I became very nervous.
-However, the team mentored me and I soon became a little bit knowledgeable in that field.
+Since my first volunteering position (as a Champion), I have been fortunate enough to take on other roles; including taking part in media work, the new reference panel and the #WeCanWeWill campaign.
+My recent adventure in October 2018 was helping with administration.
+I had no experience in this before and so I became very nervous.
+However, the team mentored me, and I soon became a little bit knowledgeable in that field.

 I sometimes question myself, when I look back to that time in college, would I have ever done any of this if I wasn’t brave enough to challenge negative perceptions in the first place?